agare87900/Trail-of-the-Ruby/README.md

 # Trail-of-the-Ruby
-just a game i madein 3 days
+just a game i made in 3 days